qc-design/plaquette/docs/quickstart.rst

 :class:`~.interfaces.FusionBlossomDecoder`
    which is an interface to
    `fusion-blossom <https://github.com/yuewuo/fusion-blossom>`_;
-:class:`~.interfaces.UnionFindDecoder`
-   which is a custom implementation of the Union Find :cite:`delfosse_almost-linear_2021` algorithm written in Python.

-In particular, the :class:`~plaquette.decoders.interfaces.UnionFindDecoder` decoder, is a unique feature of ``plaquette``, and it's the only decoder that supports erasure errors, which we have defined above.
+:class:`~plaquette_unionfind.unionfind.UnionFindDecoderInterface`
+   which is an interface to an extremely fast implementation of the :cite:`delfosse_almost-linear_2021` algorithm.
+It's developed in tandem with ``plaquette`` and you can find its source code `here <https://github.com/qc-design/plaquette-unionfind>`_. *This needs to be installed separately!* A simple ``pip install plaquette_unionfind`` will do.

 All decoders, being a specialization of the generic :class:`.DecoderInterface`, have the same two important user-facing methods: